xalitoarriaza/help/docs/install-grav.md

 ### Grav Admin VS ephemeral storage

 The popular [Grav Admin plugin](https://learn.getgrav.org/admin-panel/introduction) provides a way to manage a site in a guided web interface similar to the "wp-admin".
 This is great, when you want your client to manage her/his Grav site her/himself.
 Unfortunately it does not play well with ephemeral storage.
 Like with other PaaS — the local file system storage of the App will be wiped on each deploy — think 12-factor-app.
-So all local changes made in the Garv Admin panel will be gone.
+So all local changes made in the Grav Admin panel will be gone.

 Currently you should: use Grav on fortrabbit for your own private projects where you: write locally in your text editor, handle the pages in Git.